 If you are desperate to get your baby into a routine and you’ve decided to try the controlled crying technique with your baby, then we are here to help.

 Let’s be honest.
 Using the controlled crying method can be seriously tough – it can be heartbreaking to listen to your baby crying their eyes out and it will probably make you feel like a horrendous mother.

-But the good news is that once it starts working (and you can usually see improvements within a week) your baby will know how to settle herself, leaving you to catch up on your sleep – probably making you a better parent during the day.
+But the good news is that once it starts working (and you can usually see improvements within a week) your baby will know how to settle themselves, leaving you to catch up on your sleep – probably making you a better parent during the day.

 What is controlled crying?

 Controlled crying is an appealing quick fix.
 It helps your baby settle themselves without any significant harmful or long-term effects, experts and researchers have found.

 Dr Richard Ferber proposed ‘controlled crying’ back in the 80s, as a way to teach a baby to fall asleep on their own.
 The method encourages your baby to settle themselves – so it is a bit of a tough love process but means that they won't rely on you to soothe them whenever they wake.